Basavaprabhu46/Basavaprabhu46/README.md

 # Hey, I'm Basava 👋

 🎓 CSE Student at PES EC Campus, Bengaluru
-💻 Engineer in the making | 📸 Photographer without a camera
+💻 Engineer in the making | 📸 Photographer
 🔧 I build things in **C, Python**, and a bit of **web** too
 🎯 Focused on meaningful projects that mix logic, design, and real-world impact